iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Does a Traffic Citation Mean?

-A traffic citation, just like a ticket, is an official notice charging a road user with traffic violations.
-A citation usually charges an offender for one or more traffic violations, and it serves as an official summons requiring a traffic offender to appear in traffic court.
+An Iowa traffic citation, just like a ticket, is an official notice charging a road user with traffic violations.
+A citation usually specifies a charge for one or more traffic violations, and it serves as an official summons requiring a traffic offender to appear in traffic court.
 While a traffic ticket may sometimes serve as a warning for minor infractions, a citation may be served to a traffic offender with multiple or severe violations.
 A traffic citation usually refers to the law that the traffic offender broke.

 How Do I Pay a Traffic Ticket in Iowa?

 Paying a ticket is one way of responding to a traffic ticket in Iowa.
-It is important to note that responding this way is a guilty plea.
-In addition to containing details of the Court that issued the ticket and the fine amount, the traffic ticket also carries information of the day by which the traffic payment or response will be due.
-In most cases, this is generally about 15 days from the infraction date.
-Late payments may cause harsher penalties.
-Paying a ticket means the driver is waiving the rights to challenge the traffic ticket in court and probably temporarily losing the driver’s license to suspension by the Department of Licensing depending on the severity and frequency of this event.
+This response may be considered a guilty plea.
+In addition to containing details of the Court that issued the ticket and the fine amount, the traffic ticket also carries information of the day that the traffic payment or response is due.
+In most cases, this is 15 days from the infraction date.
+Late payments may result in more severe penalties.
+By paying a ticket, the driver waives their right to challenge the traffic ticket in court and may temporarily have their license suspended by the Department of Licensing depending on the severity and frequency of their offenses.
 In Iowa, tickets can generally be paid online, in-person, by phone, or via mail.

-The Iowa courts website has an online payment feature where traffic offenders may enter their information.
-The citation number and the county name where the ticket was issued may be required.
+The Iowa courts website has an online payment feature where traffic offenders may resolve their tickets.
+To process a payment, the offender will need to enter their information; in most cases, the citation number and the name of the county where the ticket was issued is required.

-The traffic citations in Iowa usually have the court date written on the back.
-The individual may follow the instruction and have the ticket payment mailed to tha address.
-The citation number and check or money order should be included in the mail.
-If the mailing address is not written at the back of the citation, the inquirer may find that information on the county website or the Iowa Courts website.
+The traffic citations in Iowa usually have information regarding relevant courts and a prospective court date written on the back.
+Offenders may follow the outlined instructions and have the stipulated payment mailed to the indicated address.
+The citation number (of the ticket) and check or money order should be included in the mail.
+Where the mailing address is not written at the back of the citation, the inquirer may find that information on the county website or the Iowa Courts website.

 Finally, traffic offenders can make traffic ticket payments over the phone by calling 515–348–4788 during work hours on weekdays.